 Sentence Trouble is a web resource aimed at professionals working in the youth justice system.
 Supported by the Communication Trust, the SpLD Trust, and the Autism Education Trust, it provides information on communication needs and aims to help professionals support young people with communication needs in the youth justice system.

-Avoiding unfortunate situations is a website written by Dennis Debbaudt, the parent of a person with autism.
+Autism Risk and Safety Management is a website written by Dennis Debbaudt, the parent of a person with autism.
 Dennis lives in the USA and has much experience of advising and training police there in understanding the needs of people with autism.
-Figures quoted on the site refer to the situation in the USA only.
+Figures quoted in articles on the site refer to the situation in the USA only.
 However, the advice and tips are useful wherever you are living.